wwarthen/RomWBW/Source/Doc/Applications.md

 ## Etymology

-The `SYSCOPY` command is an original product and the source code is provided in the RomWBW distribution.
+The `MODE` command is an original product and the source code is provided in the RomWBW distribution.

 `\clearpage`{=latex}